XTRO123/wpi/README.md

 # WPI - WordPress Import Tool for Evolution CMS CE

-A powerful tool to migrate content from WordPress to Evolution CMS 3.1.x.
+A powerful tool to migrate content from WordPress to Evolution CMS CE 3.1.30.

 ## Features